RishabhSinghal04/Online_Retail_2009-2011/README.md

 ## Dashboard Overview

-An interactive Power BI report spanning 2009–mid-2012, organized into four pages for layered insights and effortless exploration.
+An interactive Power BI report covering the period from December 2009 to December 2011, organized across four pages to deliver layered insights and seamless exploration.

 ### **Page 1 – Executive Summary**